MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 This wasn't the first time it happened.
 After a long, tiring day at the office, Tân spent the evening doing his own things - sleeping, cooking, cleaning or studying - while barely sending me more than a few messages.
 Tân avoided texting until finishing everything, with the stress of things undone and the wish to have a better life.
 I understand his situation and exhaustion, but I couldn't bear it anymore.
 I couldn't leave it unresolved and keep bearing.
 I couldn't keep forcing myself to sympathize when he asked me to do so out of my frustration.
 Till the end, I let my soul break, forgetting how to reason or even feel.

-Tân didn't want to visit when I asked/begged because it was late, Tân hadn't eaten, and Tân had planned to study.
+Tân didn't want to visit when I asked/begged because it was late, he hadn't eaten, and he had planned to study.
 The next day, when we were together, Tân promised he'd come over "every other day" until Tú Nhi came back.
 But yesterday Tân admitted he'd made that promise just to stop me from being sad.
-Tân said Tân shouldn't have committed: "There might come a day I don't want to do that".
+Tân said he shouldn't have committed: "There might come a day I don't want to do that".
 I was surprised and hurt to hear that.
 Should I have become a burden that way?
 Why please me, why can't you prioritize me?
 Why ask for me if you won't prioritize me?
 If his future and health mattered more than us, then why keep me enduring?

 Last night's thoughts, and my talk with Nhi, stopped me from blaming Tân.
 Instead, I saw clearly: we were truly incompatible.
 Tân could never understand my madness.
 Tân never needed my presence to feel loved the way I did.
-To Tân, not talking much, not meeting often, not listening deeply — was all normal.
+To him, not talking much, not meeting often, not listening deeply — was all normal.
 Our love languages, our needs, were simply too different.

 Tân always told me these differences were trivial and unavoidable, that we could handle them.
-But this time, I knew it was bigger than Tân believed.
+But this time, I knew it was bigger than he believed.
 I decided to end this relationship.
 I felt that this was the calmest moment of all moments I decided to break up with Tân.
 And I was sure.
 This time, I chose to follow my inner voice instead of his.

 _Today_, I had a trip to Thủy Châu Ecotourism with Hoàng and Tân.
 It was a long trip, from 8AM to 3PM.
 I had to go home to lend Nhi my motorbike, so Tân said, "Maybe we cannot talk because of that" (even though yesterday Tân said that we would talk tomorrow after the trip).
 So, I reluctantly but calmly said OK.
 To be honest, I was disappointed.
 We ended up with no arrangement to solve the problem.

 I came home exhausted, so I went to sleep.
 About 1 hour later, I woke up.
 I thought: When would we talk?
 Tomorrow I had a study café with Nhi, so it would be hard to meet Tân.
 Would it drag to next week?
 And how long could I wait with his tiring office days?
 I made up my mind that I would not wait for Tân to solve it anymore.
-I should not rely on Tân, wait for Tân, or put the responsibility on Tân.
+I should not rely on him, wait for him, or put the responsibility on him.

 I booked BeBike and intended to text Tân that I was coming.
 Just then, Tân texted me to talk and solve the problem.
 It was 6:25PM.
 But I was already on my way.
 I took the Metro, and Tân came to pick me up without an extra helmet.
 So we faked it with the raincoat and went to Thảo Điền to find an affordable café.